Run MCP servers

 - Pulls the image and launches a container using the configuration from the registry.

-- Launches an HTTP proxy on a random port to forward client requests to the container.
+- Starts an HTTP proxy process on a random port to forward client requests to the container.

 - Labels the container so it can be tracked by ToolHive: